BeauGiles/polestar_api/README.md

 # Polestar API

-This application is not an official app affiliated with Polestar.
+This is not an official Home Assistant integration affiliated with Polestar.

-N.B.
-There are currently several sensors that report no information for some or all models.
-Unfortunatly there is nothing the developers of this integration can do about this, but we do recommend you contact Polestar support and express your support for a public API for integration with Home Assistant and similar systems.

-## Use your Polestar account
+## Use your Polestar ID

-This is the account that you also use in the polestar APP on your mobile phone try here to login if it works or not: https://polestarid.eu.polestar.com/Account/login
+This is the account that you use to log in to the Polestar website, which is not necessarily the same account you use in the Polestar iOS or Android app.

+Log in at https://polestarid.eu.polestar.com/Account/login to check if your car is listed.

+If it is not listed, refer to [Adding a new car to your Polestar ID](https://www.polestar.com/manual/polestar-2/2026/article/631aa0693e35cfbac0a801516233a047/) in the manual to add your car to your Polestar account, or contact [Polestar support](https://www.polestar.com/support/contact/) (eg, if the car is a fleet or leased vehicle)

  ## Prerequisites